 Anyone aged 16 or over (but you cannot vote until you are 18).
 British or qualifying Commonwealth citizens.
 This means Commonwealth citizens who have leave to remain in the UK or do not require such leave.
 Citizens of the Republic of Ireland or other European Union (EU) member states.

 Registering to vote takes around 5 minutes and can be done easily online. https://www.gov.uk/register-to-vote

 Who can vote?

-Guide to the general elections in 60 seconds.
+Guide to the general elections in 60 seconds on the Parliament website.

 Visit the Electoral Commission website